munificent/craftinginterpreters/book/evaluating-expressions.md

 previous chapter, we created an AstPrinter class.
 It took in a syntax tree and recursively traversed it, building up a string which it ultimately returned.
-That's almost exactly what a real interpreter does, except instead of concatenating strings, it produces values.
+That's almost exactly what a real interpreter does, except instead of concatenating strings, it computes values.

 [visitor pattern]: representing-code.html#the-visitor-pattern